RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

           - (a) That it is important to tell the truth, and
           - (b) That he or she may be asked question that he or she does not know, or cannot remember, the answer to, and that he or she should tell the court if this occurs, and
           - (c) That he or she may be asked questions that suggest certain statements are true or untrue and that he or she should agree with the statements that he or she believes are true and should feel no pressure to agree with statements that he or she believes are untrue. [...]
-      - *** There is no longer a requirement for W to acknowledge that they understand the effect of s13(5).
+      - *** There is no longer a requirement for W to acknowledge that they understand the effect of s 13(5).
     - Evidence – Sworn / Unsworn
       - Unsworn Evidence
         - Procedurally, unsworn evidence given by W is treated in exactly the same way as sworn evidence.
-        - Despite the use of ‘may’ in s13(4), the Court has no discretion to prevent the Witness from giving his / her unsworn evidence.
+        - Despite the use of ‘may’ in s 13(4), the Court has no discretion to prevent the Witness from giving his / her unsworn evidence.
           - SH v The Queen [2012] NSWCCA 79
         - There remains some question as to whether unsworn evidence should be given less weight – purely on the basis that it is unsworn
           - (R v GW [2016] HCA 6, [54-57] refers).